-Stop taking diphenhydramine and seek emergency medical attention if you experience an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives).
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- dry mouth; or
+- dry mouth, nose, or throat;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
-You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about diphenhydramine?

 Use this medicine exactly as directed.
 Taking too much diphenhydramine can lead to serious heart problems, seizures, coma, or death.

 Do not use this medicine to make a child sleepy.
 Diphenhydramine sleep aid medicine is not for use in children younger than 12 years old.

 What should I discuss with my healthcare provider before taking diphenhydramine?